taniafate/greenoxapp/README.md

 ## The application GREENOX was developed as a part of a VUE3 intensive course.

+### Natural disaster monitor app: getting data on current natural events from the API.

 ### The type of stack used in this application consists of frontend technology: